 2. GPS Trackers On Vehicles/Assets

-A real-time GPS tracker on a vehicle or an asset is a blessing that updates the location of the missing object in real-time when tracked through a GPS tracking software solution.
+A real-time GPS tracker on a vehicle or an asset is a blessing that updates the location of the missing object in real-time when tracked through a GPS fleet tracking software solution.
 Live tracking helps in the rapid recovery of the missing vehicle/asset by tracking it to its last known location.
 The tracker also records the movement of the vehicle turn by turn, thus aiding in accurate track and trace, resulting in recovery.

 3. Geofencing Custom Alerts